 For someone living with chronic pain who is struggling to get through daily activities, starting an exercise program can seem daunting.
 It’s important to start slow and be patient.

 Crushing Your Cant's: Strategies for Overcoming Adversity and Achieving the Impossible

 Paul Henczel, BBA is the author of Miracle in a Mill, the Co-Creator of Story Academy, and a motivational speaker from near Vancouver, BC, Canada.
 Paul's life was changed after he was crushed by 12,000 pounds of wood in a horrific workplace accident.
 This handout outlines four key strategies Paul has used to live a better life, despite living with chronic pain and a number of other challenges resulting from his accident.
-You can learn more about what the strategies mean by listening to Paul on an episode of Pain Waves Radio by Pain BC.
+You can learn more about what the strategies mean by listening to Paul on an episode of the Pain Waves podcast.

 Groups and Associations

 Canadian Institute for the Relief of Pain and Disability's (CIRPD)